Brexit talks go down to the wire ahead of EU summit | CBC News

 The question is how to prevent the border becoming a backdoor into the EU's single market without erecting controls which could undermine the 1998 peace agreement that ended decades of conflict in the province.

-Irish Prime Minister Leo Varadkar told reporters in Dublin on Tuesday that talks had moved in the right direction.
+"I do think we are making progress but there are issues yet to be resolved and hopefully that can be done today."

+"But if it's not, there is still more time.
+Oct.
+31 is still a few weeks away and there is the possibility of an additional summit before that if we need one...
+Although time is running short, I am confident that [Ireland's] objectives can be met."

-The EU official said "one of the major outstanding issues" was agreeing on Britain's application of common EU rules and standards designed to ensure fair competition.
+An EU official said "one of the major outstanding issues" was agreeing on Britain's application of common bloc rules and standards designed to ensure fair competition.

-A second EU official said late on Tuesday that an agreement was "close but not 100% certain."
+A second EU official said late on Tuesday that an agreement was "close but not 100 per cent certain."

 Comments